 External factors are UV rays, and internal factors are hormonal imbalances and cellular damage.
 These harmful elements might cause thinning of the skin layers and reduced moisture of the skin.

-Using CoQ10 directly on your skin might lower the damage from the external and internal agents by promoting the antioxidant protection and increasing the production of energy in the skin cells.
+Using CoQ10 directly on our skin might lower the damage from the external and internal agents by promoting antioxidant protection and increasing the production of energy in the skin cells.

 According to researchers, supplementing with CoQ10 might help slow down the increase related to age in DNA damage which naturally affects people.

-CoQ10 is part of many foods, in order to increase its levels all you need to do is to include CoQ10 rich foods in your diet.
+CoQ10 is part of many foods, in order to increase its levels all we need to do is to include CoQ10 rich foods in our diet.

-You should eat more fish, meat, and poultry and the vegetarian options are vegetables, beans, nuts, dairy products, and eggs.
-Also, there are other foods which have CoQ10.
+We should eat more fish, meat, and poultry and the vegetarian options are vegetables, beans, nuts, dairy products, and eggs.
+Also, there are other foods that have CoQ10.

-When it comes to taking supplements, the best thing to do would be to consult your doctor.
-In fact, in that way you will get the proper dosage you need.
+When it comes to taking supplements, the best thing to do would be to consult our doctor.
+In fact, in that way, we will get the proper dosage we need.